Architecture

-this diagram, the gateways are connected in different ways to ChirpStack to
+A typical ChirpStack deployment has the following architecture.
+Note that in this diagram, the gateways are connected in different ways to ChirpStack to highlight the different possible connectivity options.

 This example displays a multi-region ChirpStack installation (EU868 and US915)